What is the Cloud and do I need it?

 Is it secure?

 The Cloud is one of the most secure places to store data and information, even more so than your own computer.
 For example, if your laptop is stolen, all of the information saved on it is also stolen.
-However, if those files are backup on the Cloud, you can easily download your information onto a new computer.
+However, if those files are backed up on the Cloud, you can easily download your information onto a new computer.
 Many Cloud storage apps will automatically sync with your computer hard drive and backup your files.
-This means you will always have an up-to-date version of your files saves on the Cloud.
+This means you will always have an up-to-date version of your files saved on the Cloud.

 Even if individual servers go down, Cloud servers will usually always be online and available.
 Cloud vendors will also back up their services on a number of machines across data centres to be safe.